-Going on a low carb diet is something almost everyone has either tried, considered, or heard about at some point.
+Going on a low carb diet is something almost everyone has either tried, considered, or heard about.
 However, low carb diets may mean many different things to different people.
-The old style low carb dieting meant you ate butter and bacon all day.
+The old-style low carb dieting meant you ate butter and bacon all day.
 Most of us know that’s not the quickest ticket to good health, despite that the well-known approach might help you drop weight in the short term.

 Thankfully, low carb diets have meant something much different these days.
-Low carb diets are now usually much more healthy for you and help you eliminate the most harmful carbs from your plate: refined (processed) grains, all added sugars and refined sugars, fast food, and junk food.
-Most also limit how much starch you have from foods like potatoes and sugars from fruit.
+Low carb diets are now usually much healthier and help you eliminate the most harmful carbs from your plate: refined (processed) grains, all added and refined sugars, fast food, and junk food.
+Most also limit how many starchy foods they eat and mostly avoid foods like potatoes or corn.

-Well, there are many reasons why one might adopt a low carb diet.
-I have actually lived on a technically low carb diet for the last 10 years.
-At that time, it helped me overcome two serious medical conditions: chronic acne and food addiction.
+There are many reasons why one might adopt a low carb diet.
+I have actually lived on a low carb diet for the last 10 years.
+In that time, it has helped me overcome two serious medical conditions: chronic acne and food addiction.
 Here’s my experience with a low carb diet:

 - I don’t count grams per day like some diet advice suggests.

-- I don’t eat bacon and butter (or even meat), if you’re wondering.
+- I don’t eat bacon and butter (or even meat).

 - I eat well-balanced meals rich in clean protein, ample amounts of greens, and any veggies I want.